-- 4.8 All staff will be alerted to which children in school have an identified food allergy.
+- All staff will be alerted to which children in school have an identified food allergy.
 For those children with severe allergies and are prescribed AAIs, each child's name, photograph and allergy will be displayed in the kitchen, and staff room.
-An electronic copy is held on the Academic Admin Team and all relevent staff are sent this information when it is updated each year/when details are changed.
+An electronic copy is held on the Academic Admin Team and all relevent staff are sent thius information when it is updated each year/when details are changed.
 Once disseminated it is individual staff members' responsibility to ensure they are aware of food allergies before serving food to any pupils.
-This includes Games fixtures. - 4.9 Relevant information can be found on pupil's individual ISAMS records.
+This includes Games fixtures. - Relevant information can be found on pupil's individual ISAMS records.
 An individual care plan is in place for all children with a severe food allergy that may cause anaphylaxis and require the administration of an AAI.
 All AAIs are kept with a copy of the child's care plan, outside the Medical Department (in EY building for Pre-Nursery to Reception classes) and are always accessible.
-Parents will be asked to provide an insulated carry case for them to be kept in. - 4.10 The School Nurse will ensure that any staff responsible for accompanying an AAI user off site for the purposes of a school trip/match are aware of the child's allergy and care plan.
-A list of children with AAIs is given to the teacher when the first aid bag is collected. - 4.11 When pupils are playing away matches the Head of Games Dept, will advise the host school of any food allergies so that alternative arrangements can be made for match tea. - 4.12 All teachers will be trained on how to assist in administering an AAI during the annual September inset staff training every year and through use of the TES EduCare understanding anaphylaxis module every 3 years.
-Additional training is given prior to residential trips on request. - 4.13 The School Nurse will liaise with parents, teachers, and catering staff with regard to any changes in a child's dietary needs and the food allergy list/medical records will be updated. - 4.14 The responsibilities of the School Nurse are strictly limited to the above.
+Parents will be asked to provide an insulated carry case for them to be kept in. - The School Nurse (Matron) will ensure that any staff responsible for accompanying an AAI user off site for the purposes of a school trip/match are aware of the child's allergy and care plan.
+A list of children with AAIs is given to the teacher when the first aid bag is collected. - When pupils are playing away matches the Head of Games Dept, in liaison with Matron, will advise the host school of any food allergies so that alternative arrangements can be made for match tea. - All teachers will be trained on how to assist in administering an AAI during the annual September inset staff training, through use of the TES EduCare understanding anaphylaxis module.
+Additional training is given prior to residential trips on request. - The School Nurse (Matron) will liaise with parents, teachers, and catering staff with regard to any changes in a child's dietary needs and the food allergy list/medical records will be updated.

+- The responsibilities of the School Nurse (Matron) are strictly limited to the above.
 For further advice, guidance and support parents are advised to contact their family GP.
-It is the sole responsibility of the parent to ensure that changes to or additions to a child's allergens are sent, in writing, to the School Nurse by email: medical@amesburyschool.co.uk

-4.15 The school nurse with support from the Catering Manager, will liaise with the school front office to ensure that lunch registration nominal rolls correctly identify children with allergies.
+It is the sole responsibility of the parent to ensure that changes to or additions to a child's allergens are sent, in writing, to the School Nurse (Matron) or by email: medical@amesburyschool.co.uk - The Matron, with support from the Catering Manager, will liaise with the school front office to ensure that lunch registration nominal rolls correctly identify children with allergies.
 These children will then be handed an identifying card (currently red) so that all catering staff, even if new or agency, have a visual prompt that they are serving a child with a food allergy.
 This is turn also serves to promote open dialogue between the child and the catering staff member to better understand their dietary requirements.